hrlinlp/cepsum/README.md

 # Abstractive product summarization

+Pytorch implementation for our AAAI-2020 paper: Aspect-Aware Multimodal Summarization for Chinese E-Commerce Products

 If you are interested in our dataset, please fill out the [application form](https://drive.google.com/open?id=19gRK45LLczLxFg_n6qbW4gXyOOla9_wu) and email us.

 ## Requirement